wix-incubator/wix-rest-docs/all/guides/site-media---media-manager-backend/docs/intro.md

 SortOrder: 0
 # Introduction

-The Site Media API allows you to manage media files and folders in a site's Media Manager.
+The Media Manager API allows you to manage media files and folders in a site's Media Manager.

-With the Site Media API, you can:
+With the Media Manager API, you can:
 * Manage files in the Media Manager.
 * Manage folders in the Media Manager.
 * Generate temporary URLS for: